 As a general rule, gold jewellery tends to flatter warm undertones more whereas white metals such as silver, platinum and white gold look better on paler skin with a cool undertone.
 Rose gold straddles the line somewhere between the two and so looks equally as good on those with warm or cool undertones.
 However, you might want to avoid it if your skin has a pinkish tint to it as it will accentuate it.

-Above: Mixing gold and silver jewellery like these bold rings always looks good
+Above: Mixing gold and silver like these bold geometric rings from Elin Horgan Jewellery always looks good

 What you're wearing and your make up can have an impact too.
 For example, if you're going for some cool pastel shades - a baby blue, lilac or minty green - then silver is going to look great.
 For richer more autumnal tones - browns and deep berry reds - then gold is a winner.
 If you're wearing black then either works brilliantly or go wild and wear both.
 I'm a BIG fan of mixed metals for a really modern look.
 If you'd like some tips on how to make this trend work for you then check out my other blog post Mixed metals: 10 tips for wearing gold & silver jewellery together

 Or, if you're looking for some handmade jewellery inspiration in silver and gold then read on below for my top picks:

 Above: the SIilver Meteorite Necklace from Elin Horgan Jewellery is ideal for anyone with a cool skin undertone

 If you're searching for a classic pair of silver stud earrings that you'll wear all the time then the Silver circle stud earrings tick all the boxes.
 If circles aren't your thing then why not try the Silver meteorite stud earrings?
 These also come in a mini version which are great on their own for a second or third piercing.